To be clear: I've never spent 24 hours top in Tokyo. In fact, I wouldn't want to.

 It's already night, but you'll notice the city's even more alive in the dark.
-It's time to enjoy the glimmering night life of Tokyo!
+It's time to enjoy the glimmering nightlife of Tokyo!
 From Harajuku Station, take a short train trip to Shibuya Station.
-Exit the station through the Hachiko Exit and find Hachiko Square right outside the station.
+Exit the Hachiko Exit and find Hachiko Square right outside the station.
 The featured statue is dedicated to Hachiko, an Akita dog whose life story is widely-known and honored for his faithfulness to his master.
-It has been one of most popular meeting spots in Japan.
+It’s been one of most popular meeting spots in Japan.

 Then, try to blend in with the busy people of Tokyo and join the scramble at the Shibuya Crossing, the most famous and busiest crossing area for pedestrians in Tokyo.
 Every 3,5 minutes, all the traffic lights turn red and thousands of people cross the road at the same time.
 The crossing experience is amazing, with all the neon lights and advertising music adds up to the bustling atmosphere.
 Shibuya Crossing is often being called as the "Times Square of Tokyo".
 Shibuya is another well-known shopping district in the city, famous for its busy nightlife and neon lights.
 Don't forget to spend the rest of the night capturing the beauty of the city lights, giving the ramen shop a try, and taking purikura photos!